 “The actual size of Docklands amazes people.
 It is roughly 200 hectares in size which is the same size as Melbourne’s CBD,” he said.

 “There are such contrasting experiences in Docklands, depending on where you are, and that is a real benefit.”

-While Docklands has flourished in the past eight years, Ronan is still enthusiastic about future potential along the water, particularly around Harbour Esplanade and Central Pier.
+While Docklands has flourished in the past eight years, Ronan is still enthusiastic about future potential along the water, particularly around Harbour Esplanade.

-“My aspiration is to see Harbour Esplanade and Central Pier embraced by Melbournians as their waterfront.
-I would love these spaces to become as well known and loved as other landmarks such as Federation Square, Fitzroy Gardens or Flinders Street Station steps for example.”
+“My aspiration is to see Harbour Esplanade embraced by Melbournians as their waterfront.
+I would love this space to become as well known and loved as other landmarks such as Federation Square, Fitzroy Gardens or Flinders Street Station steps for example.”